material-motion/material-motion/essentials/frequent_contributors/onboarding.md

 4. Read through the [contributor essentials](https://material-motion.gitbooks.io/material-motion-team/content/essentials/) guides.
 5. Look for good starter issues for your platform [on Milemarker](https://material-motion.github.io/material-motion-milemarker/newbie.html).
 6. Ask questions in Discord!

+## Roles

+As a frequent or core contributor you'll need to be added to the relevant **roles**.

+1. Ask a member of the core team to add you to the relevant [GitHub teams](https://github.com/orgs/material-motion/teams).
+2. Ask a member of the core team to add you to the relevant Discord teams.